Skip to main content

 Relationship to Other Network Resources

-For professionals working across the full compliance picture, the directory connects to category-specific reference pages including New York Contractor License Requirements, NYC Building Permits for Contractors, NYC Contractor Prevailing Wage Rules, and New York Contractor Workers' Compensation Requirements.
+For professionals working across the full compliance picture, the provider network connects to category-specific reference pages including New York Contractor License Requirements, NYC Building Permits for Contractors, NYC Contractor Prevailing Wage Rules, and New York Contractor Workers' Compensation Requirements.
 Each of these pages addresses a discrete compliance domain rather than summarizing the full landscape.

 Minority- and women-owned business certification, addressed at NYC Minority and Women-Owned Contractor Certification, represents a distinct qualification pathway outside standard licensing — one with its own application process through the NYC Department of Small Business Services and its own compliance obligations on city-funded projects.
 That category is indexed separately from general licensing pages because the certification confers procurement preferences rather than a license to perform work.